 The Counseling Department utilizes classroom presentations, collaboration with faculty and individual and small group meetings to foster positive growth, values and independence.
 Through use of Naviance, students will examine their personality, interests and future goals.
 This self-exploration is supported by personal conversations and allows students to develop enhanced self-awareness and identity as they move towards college and career exploration.

 NDP provides specific and individualized support for students who may have learning challenges or who may suffer from chronic illness.
-The department’s Support Specialist assists students by reviewing accommodation plans, and providing support, direction and encouragement to students to achieve their educational potential.
-The Support Specialist works closely with the teaching faculty to ensure all appropriate accommodations are well understood.
-She also assists students in navigating the accommodation process for college admission standardized tests.
+The Counseling Department’s Support Specialist assists students by reviewing accommodation plans, and providing support, direction and encouragement to students to achieve their educational potential.
+The Support Specialist works closely with the teaching faculty to ensure all appropriate accommodations are well understood and also assists students in navigating the accommodation process for college admission standardized tests.
 Additional support measures are considered, but may not be able to be accommodated.